Atropa bella-donna

 -

-Belladonna is native to England as well as Central and Southern Europe, where it can be found in disturbed areas, along roads and waste sites.
+Belladonna is a branching, herbaceous perennial with thick roots in the nightshade family native to England as well as Eurasian and Mediterranean countries, where it can be found in disturbed areas, along roads and waste sites.
 In the US, it has naturalized in disturbed grounds in New York as well as our three west coast states, Washington, Oregon and California.
+A beautiful but deadly plant, its genus name is derived from the Greek mythology.
+Atropos, one of the three fates, held shears that cut the thread of life.
+The species name, Italian for beautiful lady, references the ancient use of the plant as a cosmetic.

-Insects, Diseases, and Other Plant Problems: Slugs are a common issue.
+Slugs are a common issue.
 Its poisonous properties should discourage planting in home gardens.

 - See this plant in the following landscape: